 Excessive level in the very low bass can cause the record to skip.
 Excessive stereo information in the bass appears as vertical movement in the groove, so it's sometimes necessary to remove the stereo component of the music as well as any out of phase information in the very low frequency range.
 The cutting system is equipped to correct minor issues with the bass however, more severe problems will result in a record that can't be cut or that sounds very different from the source audio files provided.
 It's recommended to provide a vinyl premaster that already has low frequency level and stereo content that is suitable for vinyl production.Running times:

 As a general rule, the longer a side is, the quieter the record will be.
 Our general guideline for maximum side length is 20 minutes for a 12" 33 rpm record and 14 minutes for a 12" 45 rpm record.
 However, it's the bass content in the music that takes up the physical space on the disc, so it's sometimes possible to have a longer side without compromising the level or audio quality.
 Not all masters benefit significantly from shorter sides.
-As well, some styles of music are more ideally suited to a higher playback level, in which case shorter side lengths (15-18 minutes at 33 rpm, 9-12 minutes at 45 rpm) are recommended.
+As well, some styles of music are more ideally suited to a higher playback level, in which case shorter side lengths (15-18 minutes for 12" at 33 rpm, 9-12 minutes for 12" at 45 rpm) are recommended.
 For 7” record pressing, our general guideline for 3 – 4.5 minutes per side for a 7" 45 rpm record and 5 - 7 minutes per side for a 7" 33 rpm record.

 The deeper (louder) and wider the cut (more bass), the more space (therefore time) it consumes on the record.Level: